Aid groups say Israel misses US deadline to boost humanitarian help for Gaza

 Aid to Gaza plummeted in October, when just 34,000 tons of food entered, or less than half the previous month, according to Israeli data.

-U.N. agencies say even less actually gets through due to Israeli restrictions, ongoing fighting, and lawlessness that makes it difficult to collect and distribute aid on the Gaza side.
+U.N. agencies say even less actually gets through because of Israeli restrictions, ongoing fighting and lawlessness that makes it difficult to collect and distribute aid on the Gaza side.

 In October, 57 trucks a day entered Gaza on average, according to Israeli figures, and 81 a day in the first week of November.
 The U.N. puts the number lower, at 37 trucks daily since the beginning of October.

-COGAT, the Israeli military body in charge of humanitarian aid to Gaza, said the drop in the number of aid trucks in October was due to closures of the crossings for the Jewish high holidays and memorials marking the anniversary of the Oct.
+COGAT, the Israeli military body in charge of humanitarian aid to Gaza, said that the drop in the number of aid trucks in October was because of closures of the crossings for the Jewish high holidays and memorials marking the anniversary of the Oct.
 7, 2023, Hamas attack that triggered the war.

-“October was a very weak month,” said an Israeli official, who spoke under condition of anonymity in line with military briefing rules.
+“October was a very weak month,” an Israeli official said on condition of anonymity in line with military briefing rules.
 “But if you look at the November numbers, we are holding steady at around 50 trucks per day to northern Gaza and 150 per day to the rest of Gaza.”

-Aid distribution is also being hampered by the U.N. and other agencies’ failure to collect aid that entered Gaza, leading to bottlenecks, and looting from Hamas and organized crime families in Gaza, he said.
+Aid distribution is also being hampered by the U.N. and other agencies’ failure to collect aid that entered Gaza, leading to bottlenecks, and stealing by Hamas and organized crime families in Gaza, he said.
 He estimated as much as 40% of aid is stolen on some days.

-Israel’s bombardment and ground invasion have killed over 43,000 Palestinians, more than half of them women and children, according to local health authorities, who do not say how many of those killed were militants.
+Israel’s bombardment and ground invasion have killed more than 43,000 Palestinians, more than half of them women and children, according to local health authorities, who don’t say how many of those killed were militants.
 Around 90% of the population has been displaced, often multiple times, and hundreds of thousands are packed into squalid tent camps, with little food, water or hygiene facilities.

 Trump has promised to end the wars in the Middle East without saying how.
 He was a staunch defender of Israel during his previous term, and Israeli Prime Minister Benjamin Netanyahu says they have spoken three times since his reelection last week.